Akashdip-N/Cheque-Processing-system/README.md

    ![Diagram Top Part](Screenshot/as_is_1.png)
    ![Diagram Final Part](Screenshot/as_is_2.png)

-2. As is BPNM diagram
+2. To be BPNM diagram
    ![Diagram Top Part](Screenshot/to_be_1.png)
    ![Diagram Middle Part](Screenshot/to_be_2.png)
    ![Diagram Final Part](Screenshot/to_be_3.png)